csoto09/bloc-assignments/Computer Science Fundamentals/Data Structures/linked-lists-answers.md

    Output: `d -> c -> b -> a`

 **EXPLANATION**
-to solve this problem, we made a custom method within our `LinkedList` class
+to solve this problem, we made a custom method within our `LinkedList` class called `reverse`.
+First step is to swap `head` and `tail`.
+Then we need to find a way to reverse the flow.
+Because Linked Lists only flow in one direction, we need to find a way to track our current node before moving to the next node.
+We achieved this using a new variable called `prev`.
+We continue traversing our array via a for loop (though a while would work just as well), reassigning our values as we go until we have reversed our linked list in place.

 ``` JavaScript
 class Node {